mtinti/download_data/DUNDEE.md

 # 7. Navigate to the repository
 cd download_data
+# 7b. git pull (THis is done ot fetch any updates from the git repo)

 # 8. Configure the pipeline
 nano config/config.yml  # Add your AWS credentials and bucket info